gecgentolga/Binary-Data-Convertor/README.md

-*If the selected data type is floating point number, you will use IEEE-like format.
+*If the selected data type is floating point number, we will use IEEE-like format.
 The number of exponent bits according to given data size will be like the following:

 o if 1 byte (i.e., 8 bits), 4 bits will be used for exponent part